open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 As stated in the [completeness guarantee](#completeness-guarantee), traces will be possibly incomplete when configuring multiple consistent probability samplers in the same trace.
-One way to avoid producing incomplete traces is to use parent-based samplers except for root spans.
+One way to avoid producing incomplete traces is to use parent-based samplers except forr oot spans.

 There is a simple test for trace incompleteness, but it is a one-way test and does not detect when child spans are uncollected.
 One way to